+These different types of domains mean different things and when designing a LAN both of these domains can harm the performance of your network.
+If you are not aware of the difference between these two, this tutorial should help you out.
 If you have a small network at your home there is usually the router/modem that is connected via phone line or cable to the ISP that router/modem is then connected to a switch or they even have a switch built into the device.
 You connect a few cables turn on some devices and you now have an internet connection ready to go.
-In larger networks you have more choices that need to be taken like when to use a hub, a switch, or a router?
-How much money do you want to spend usually the more money spent you get more ports, performance increases and more features are added.
+In larger networks you have more choices that need to looked at.
+For example when to use a hub, a switch, or a router and how much money do you want to spend?
+Usually the more money spent you get more ports, performance increases and more features are added.
 These are all types of components that need to be thought of when designing a LAN.
 This tutorial is going to be focusing on two major things collision domains and broadcast domains.

 The definition of a collision domain is a set of LAN devices whose frames could collide with one another.
-This happens with hubs, bridges, repeaters and wireless access points as only one device can send and receive at a time.
+This happens with hubs, bridges, repeaters and wireless access points as only one device can send and receive.
 If more than one device tries sending or receiving, the information is lost and irrecoverable it will need to be resent.
 This can slow down network performance along with making it a security threat.

 To find more information about collision domains and broadcast domains do a simple web search, you will find a lot of information.
 You can also go to the Cisco Learning Network to find that and more information about the networking world.
 I hope this tutorial was helpful.